neptune-ps/neptune/clientscript-compiler/README.md

 libraries = ["src/orig"]

 # An array of paths that are excluded from the project.
 This is currently only
-# in used by the RuneScript IntelliJ plugin for marking a folder as excluded.
+# used by the RuneScript IntelliJ IDEA plugin for marking a folder as excluded.
 excludes = ["pack/"]

 # Configuration for the binary file writer.
 This writer outputs scripts to the